-THE PALMER CATHOLIC ACADEMY SEN REPORT 2023
+THE PALMER CATHOLIC ACADEMY SEN REPORT (2024 - 2025)

-Our vision and how we hope to achieve it
+Our vision/aim and how we hope to achieve it

+This Information Report is published by The Palmer Catholic Academy's Governing Body and outlines the implementation of the policy for students with SEND.
 We are an inclusive academy.
 We want to identify and break down possible barriers to learning.
 The aim is for all students to achieve their potential both socially and educationally.
+The information will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
+This information report includes: